Meet our people

 What advice would you give to someone at your level considering a secondment?

 I think it is important to approach it with a positive and enthusiastic mindset.
-The learning curve on my secondment was pretty steep (getting up to speed on project history), but everyone at the secondment firm was very helpful and happy to chat about things.
+The learning curve on my secondment was steep (getting up to speed on project history), but everyone at the secondment firm was very helpful and happy to chat about things.

 Law Clerk | Corporate